Toyota: 2000s

 In August 2000, exports began of the Prius.
 In 2001, Toyota acquired its long time partner, truck and bus manufacturer Hino Motors.
 In 2002, Toyota entered Formula One competition and established a manufacturing joint venture in France with French automakers Citroën and Peugeot.
 A youth-oriented marque for North America, Scion, was introduced in 2003.
 Toyota ranked eighth on Forbes 2000 list of the world's leading companies for the year 2005.
 Also in 2005, Fujio Cho would shift to become chairman of Toyota and would be replaced as president by Katsuaki Watanabe.

 In 2007, Toyota released an update of its full-sized truck, the Tundra, produced in two American factories, one in Texas and one in Indiana.
-Motor Trend named the Tundra "Truck of the Year", and the 2007 Toyota Camry "Car of the Year" for 2007.
+Motor Trend named the 2007 Toyota Camry "Car of the Year" for 2007.
 It also began the construction of two new factories, one in Woodstock, Ontario, Canada, and the other in Blue Springs, Mississippi, USA.

 The company was number one in global automobile sales for the first quarter of 2008.

-Toyota was hit by the global financial crisis of 2008 as it was forced in December 2008 to forecast its first annual loss in 70 years.
+Toyota was affected by the 2008 financial crisis and in December 2008 it had its first annual loss in 70 years.
 In January 2009, it announced the closure of all of its Japanese plants for 11 days to reduce output and stocks of unsold vehicles.

 In October 2009, Toyota announced that they were establishing an office in South Korea and launched the Camry sedan, Camry hybrid, Prius and the RAV4 during the launching event at the Grand Hyatt Seoul.

 Between 2009 and 2011, Toyota conducted recalls of millions of vehicles after reports that several drivers experienced unintended acceleration.
 The recalls were to prevent a front driver's side floor mat from sliding into the foot pedal well, causing the pedals to become trapped and to correct the possible mechanical sticking of the accelerator pedal.
 At least 37 were killed in crashes allegedly related to unintended acceleration, approximately 9 million cars and trucks were recalled, Toyota was sued for personal injuries and wrongful deaths, paid US$1 billion to settle a class action lawsuit to compensate owners for lost resale value, and paid a US$1.2 billion criminal penalty to the United States government over accusations that it had intentionally hid information about safety defects and had made deceptive statements to protect its brand image.

 Amid the unintended acceleration scandal, Katsuaki Watanabe stepped down as company president.
 He was replaced by Akio Toyoda, grandson of company founder Kiichiro Toyoda, on June 23, 2009.
 Akio had been with Toyota since 1984, working jobs in production, marketing and product development, and took a seat on the board of directors in 2000.
 Akio's promotion by the board marked the return of a member of the Toyoda family to the top leadership role for the first time since 1999.